 The Robert Koch Institute recommends a test for all close contacts of a person with a proven SARS-CoV-2 infection, regardless of whether there are any symptoms.

-- respiratory problems due to acute bronchitis or pneumonia, shortness of breath or high temperature
+- they have respiratory problems, shortness of breath and a high temperature

-- acute loss of the sense of smell or taste
+- they have an acute loss of their sense of smell or taste

-- unexplained pathological symptoms and close contact with a person with a confirmed SARS-CoV-2 infection
+- there are unexplained pathological symptoms and close contact with a person with a confirmed SARS-CoV-2 infection

-- deterioration in health combined with unexplained COVID-19 symptoms
+- their health has deteriorated combined with unexplained COVID-19 symptoms

-A test is also needed by people with mild or severe acute respiratory problems who also meet one of the following criteria:
+A test is also advisable for people with mild or severe acute respiratory problems who also, for example, meet one of the following criteria:

 - continued close contact with lots of people or at-risk patients

-The website of the Robert Koch Institute provides detailed information on diagnosis of SARS-CoV-2.
+The website of the Robert Koch Institute (RKI) provides detailed information on diagnosis of SARS-CoV-2.